Android for beginners: Tips and tricks for your new smartphone

 Get to your settings faster

 Swiping down the notifications bar will get you access to shortcuts for various hardware toggles.
 It's here you can turn off things like Bluetooth or Wi-Fi quickly and easily.
-Many manufacturers edit this area, so Samsung, LG, HTC and Pixel devices all look different, but they all work in the same way.
+Many manufacturers edit this area, so Samsung, Xiaomi, Oppo and Pixel devices all look different, but they all work in the same way.

 Swipe down with two fingers and it will take you straight to those toggles, or swipe down twice to get the whole thing open.